The usual way of a spectroscopist workflow consists in data

 Even though so specialized, it actually represents an advantage in data

 handling.
-Therefore, it has been very much established also in chemistry
+Therefore, it has been also very well established in chemistry

 and physics (9), biology (10), pharma